0xA110C/Bootkit/README.md

 # Setup Windows
 - Disable Hyper-V => open CMD as admin and type: bcdedit /set hypervisorlaunchtype off
+- Launch info.exe and message me the string copied to clipboard for whitelist

 # USB Setup
 - Format USB drive as FAT32